Double-descent curves in neural networks: a new perspective using Gaussian processes

-The proof is immediate following closely the proof of Theorem \ref{two-layer linear iid}, since we only used that the limiting spectral distribution of the empirical covariance matrix $XX^T$ is a Marchenko-Pastur distribution in the last stage, when relaxing the conditioning on $X$.
+The extension of the proof is immediate following closely the previous proof, since we only used that the limiting spectral distribution of the empirical covariance matrix $\mathbf{X}\mathbf{X}^T$ is a Marchenko-Pastur distribution in the last stage, when relaxing the conditioning on $\mathbf{X}$.
+The assumption on the data distribution ensures that $\mathbf{X} \mathbf{X}^T$ admits a nonrandom limiting spectral measure $\mu_\psi$ in the limit $n,d \to \infty$, with $\frac{n}{d} = \psi$ \cite{Livan_2018}.